pk-auth WebAuthn on the JVM

 Add the adapter, persistence, and admin API.

-Three Maven Central artifacts — spring-boot starter, the JDBI persistence module, and the admin endpoints.
-Alt-flow modules (backup codes, magic link, OTP) are independent and additive.
+Three Maven Central artifacts.
+Alt-flow modules (backup codes, magic link, OTP, refresh tokens) are independent and additive.

 dependencies {